The blue star fern (Phlebodium aureum) is an epiphytic fern commonly known as ‘Golden Polypody’.

 - Transfer rhizome and make sure roots are lying on soil surface.
 Not buried!

 - Water it appropriately to damp the soil

-You can repot it if size of fern is exceeding the pot.
-Its ideal to repot this fern in spring season.
+You can repot it if the size of the fern is exceeding the pot.
+It is ideal to repot this fern in the spring season.

 Phlebodium Blue Star Fern Problems

-Taking care of this fern would not lead to problems but if you loose care it can cause slight trouble for you.
+Taking care of this fern would not lead to problems but if you lose care it can cause slight trouble for you.

 - Too much moisture or poor drainage can lead to root rot